 Iya na bo tamuno ye, Iya na bo tamunoye: O Lord, my God!
 O Lord, my God!

 The sea, rivers, and tidal waves began to rise,

-pulling the canoe and fishing net with some fishes home.
+pulling the canoe and fishing net with some fish home.

 Inji kombo toru beleke!: the fisherman friend is angry!

 We'll eat these few with fresh corn as a staple diet.